From the end of the earth, I will call to you when my heart is overwhelmed. Lead me to the rock that is higher than I. Psalm 61:2

 Joshua to Succeed Moses

 18 The Lord said to Moses, “Take Joshua the son of Nun, a man who has the spirit in him, and lay your hand on him.
-19 Bring him before Eleazar the priest, and before the entire congregation; and commission him in their sight.
+19 Bring him before Eleazar the priest and before the entire congregation, and commission him in their sight.
 20 You shall bestow your authority upon him so that the entire Israelite community will be obedient to him.
 21 He shall seek counsel from Eleazar the priest, who shall inquire of the Lord using the sacred lot of the Urim for Lord’s judgements.
-At Joshua’s command they shall go out, and at his word they shall come in, both he and all the Israelites with him; the entire community.”
+At Joshua’s command they shall go out, and at his word they shall come in, both he and all the Israelites with him, the entire community.”

 22 Moses did as the Lord commanded him.
-He took Joshua, and set him before Eleazar the priest and before the entire congregation.
+He took Joshua and set him before Eleazar the priest and before the entire congregation.
 23 He laid his hands on him and commissioned him, as the Lord had spoken through Moses.

 The Mission of John the Baptist

 1 Now in the 15th year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, and Herod being tetrarch of Galilee, and his brother Philip tetrarch of the region of Ituraea and Trachonitis, and Lysanias tetrarch of Abilene, 2 in the high priesthood of Annas and Caiaphas, the word of God came to John, the son of Zacharias, in the wilderness.
-3 He went throughout the regions surrounding the Jordan River, preaching the baptism of repentance for remission of sins.
+3 He went throughout the regions that surrounded the Jordan River, preaching the baptism of repentance for remission of sins.

 4 As it is written in the book of the words of the prophet, Isaiah,